shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

 - Any errors in any of the data sources that you are pulling from will result in your dataset refresh breaking.
 A lot of times the employee file does not upload on time resulting in your dataset refresh breaking.
 - It takes a very long time to make any changes to your data model as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.
 - You need a Windows PC to use Power BI Desktop even though the corporate standard is Mac.
-You heard about Microsoft Fabric, and decided to try it to see if it will address your challenges.
+You heard about Microsoft Fabric and decided to try it to see if it will address your challenges.

 # Overview of Power BI Desktop Report
 Before we start with Fabric, let’s look at the current Report in Power BI Desktop to understand the transformations and the model.